tsymiar/MyAutomatic/README.md

 -------
 * Generats by executing `./build.sh all -j` command.

-    Once when build SUCCESS, some binary files will shown in the `bin` directory, such as:
+    Once when build SUCCESS, some binary files will shown in the `bin/gen` directory, such as:
     ```c
     gm
     gpio